NSChristopher/agentic-development-docs/templates/sprint-0-template.md

 ---

-> **Note:** Issues in the sprint are mapped to user stories, not the raw stories themselves.
+> **Note:** Issues in the sprint are mapped to user stories using the US-XXX convention (e.g., US-003), not just numbers.
 Some issues may cover multiple related user stories if grouped logically.